 The author feels that motivation is something that comes from within but can be influenced by many factors.
-There are basically two types of motivation: intrinsic or internally driven, and extrinsic or outside driven.
+There are basically two types of motivation: intrinsic or internally driven and extrinsic or outside driven.

-The supervisor playing on the positive side of intrinsic motivation will get employees motivated by giving them opportunities to grow or learn new tasks, to gain knowledge by putting in more effort, thus reaching desired goals, and actually mastering specific goals or skills.
-The belief and recognition is that they can grow in the specific craft and get more and more challenging tasks.
+The supervisor playing on the positive side of intrinsic motivation will get employees motivated by giving them opportunities to grow or learn new tasks, gain knowledge by putting in more effort and reaching desired goals, and actually mastering specific goals or skills.
+The belief and recognition that they can grow in the specific craft and gain self confidence.

-The extrinsic or outside-driven motivation comes from wanting more money, competition among peers, or the fear of punishment.
+The extrinsic or outside driven motivation comes from wanting more money, competition among peers, or the fear of punishment.
 This is definitely the wrong type of motivation and usually does not produce a long-term employee.